 Using espresso coffee beans will ensure that you get a much better espresso experience and that full, proper espresso taste that you are familiar with.

-Espresso beans are roasted to a darker roast level than other types of coffee and, put simply, regular beans will get you regular to average shot and not that classic espresso with the thick creama.
+Espresso beans are roasted to a darker roast level than other types of coffee and, put simply, regular beans will get you a regular to average shot and not that classic espresso with the thick creama.

 espresso beans are much better with milk based coffee drinks like a cappuccino, flat white, cortado, mocha and macchiato, for example.